The Spirit of the Sovereign Lord is on me,

 If you are a prisoner like I was, I believe I know how you feel.
 You must feel so alone with only doubt, anger, and fear as your companions, and the burden of having to pretend that everything is okay.

 God is offering you so much more that just a life to be endured.
 May I encourage you not to give up?
 Cry out to God for help.
 Ask Him to reveal Himself to you.
 Seek healing.
 Seek deliverance.
 Ask for prayer.
 Share your heart with someone you can trust.
 Have the courage to see if what you believe about God is the truth or a lie masquerading as truth.
 The Holy Spirit will help you.
 And He will often do it through people.
 That’s why we need each other in the Body of Christ.

 God loves you so much, and wants a living relationship with you.
-This is the God who said, “Let there be Light”, and BANG! – like a hundred trillion floodlights suddenly switched on and wiped out the darkness!
+This is the God who said, “Let there be Light”, and BANG!
+It was like a hundred trillion floodlights suddenly blazed and wiped out the darkness!